 In addition to online courses, degree candidates must attend two campus immersion sessions in Nashville.
 These campus intensives bring online students and professors together for a weekend of collaborative projects, group activities, workshops, and social events.
 Immersion sessions also allow distance learners to work on developing their own counseling models.

-Vanderbilt is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Vanderbilt University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 5. Liberty University Online

 Based in Lynchburg, Virginia, Liberty University enrolls nearly 100,000 students in its online programs.
 The school’s master of education in school counseling offers a biblical approach to counseling.
 Participants learn how to help their students undergo personal, social, academic, and professional development in public, private, and Christian school settings.
 Integrating faith and spirituality with psychology and counseling theories, this degree track prepares graduates to develop and implement school counseling programs.

 This online school counseling degree consists of 48 credits and offers eight start dates throughout the year.
 Courses last eight weeks and use a primarily online delivery format, although Liberty does require degree candidates to attend some intensive sessions on campus in Lynchburg.
 Typically, lasting about a week, these residencies offer students the chance to collaborate with classmates and faculty, complete in–depth coursework, and participate in social activities.
 The school also offers weekend intensives to accommodate student scheduling.

 Along with standard coursework, counseling students complete a six–credit internship/practicum in a professional education environment; many individuals elect to carry out this requirement at their place of employment.
 This internship gives candidates the opportunity to connect course learning to their own counseling practice, while also building professional experience.
 Students not employed in the education field can work with Liberty to arrange an internship within their community.